Shadouran/MTCG/README.md

 **Unit Tests**

-The unit tests I used are solely for the weakness chart since this is the most critical part of the battle.
+The unit tests I used are for the weakness chart and elo calculations since those impact the gameplay, apart from the cards themselves, the most.
 I tested all standard cases of monster vs monster, spell vs spell, monster vs spell and all special interactions such as goblin vs dragon or firelf vs dragon.
+The elo calculation test cover all growth factors that get decided via games played/winrate.
-I would have also added unit tests to the trading function since this is another critical part.
-Cards could easily get lost, duplicated or trades would not be accepted even though all requirements are fulfilled but I had to prioritize.
+Had I begun earlier I would have also added unit tests to the trading function since this is another critical part.
+Cards could easily get lost, duplicated or trades would not be accepted even though all requirements are fulfilled.

 **Tracked Time**

-* 15.01.2022 11:20 - 19:30 | user register/login, card packages
+- 15.01.2022 11:20 - 19:30 | user register/login, card packages
-* 16.01.2022 11:00 - 15:00, 17:45 - 19:45 | stack, deck
+- 16.01.2022 11:00 - 15:00, 17:45 - 19:45 | stack, deck
-* 17.01.2022 11:30 - 19:00 | routeParser GET parameters, task per client, user profile, stats
+- 17.01.2022 11:30 - 19:00 | routeParser GET parameters, task per client, user profile, stats
-* 18.01.2022 11:25 - 18:50 | battle
+- 18.01.2022 11:25 - 18:50 | battle
-* 19.01.2022 12:00 - 18:35 | trading
+- 19.01.2022 12:00 - 18:35 | trading
-* 20.01.2022 11:50 - 13:00 | protocol
+- 20.01.2022 11:50 - 15:00 | protocol, elo calculation tests, cleanup

 **Github Link**